dadam1026/Recommendation-System/README.md

 <br>
 * Social media and retail integration are here to stay and have created category defining companies and platforms, such as, Pinterest, Venmo, Instagram, and Pinduoduo
 * Engagement with consumers is key to converting into a selling opportunity
 * Integrated Ecosystems should be the goal.
-Alibaba & Tencent combine Search x Social x Commerce x Logistics x Payments
+Alibaba & Tencent combine Search x Social x Commerce x Logistics x Payments x Gaming
 * Rise of the middle class & disposable income, internet connectivity, and mobile phone uses will continue to drive e-commerce

 Massive Runway of E-Commerce